-Anglo-Saxon name Lidston comes from when its first bearer worked as a "litster" or dyer, a trade-name for a person who dyed clothes and other fabrics.
+The Anglo-Saxon name Lidston comes from when its first bearer worked as a "litster" or dyer, a trade-name for a person who dyed clothes and other fabrics.
 This surname is derived from the Old English words lite and litte, which both mean to dye.

 Early Origins of the Lidston family

 The surname Lidston was first found in Yorkshire where today it is one of the most populous surname in that shire.
 Early records show "Lystare, clothe dyynge (or lytaster of clothe dyynge."
 "The pedigree is traced to the sixth of Edward II., when John de Lister was resident of Derby.
 The elder line was of Mydhope, or Middop."
 He later transferred himself to Yorkshire on his marriage with the daughter and heiress of John de Bolton

 Gisburn in the West Riding of Yorkshire "was for many generations the seat of the family of Lister, whose descendant, Lord Ribblesdale, is lord of the manor.
 Gisburn Park is a noble mansion, containing a valuable collection of paintings; the park is extensive, and approached by a handsome lodge.
 The Lister family are interred in a vault in the church."

 "Manningham Hall, [in Manningham, in the West Riding of Yorkshire] the seat of E. C. Lister Kaye, Esq., is a handsome mansion, erected on the site of the ancient house of the Lister family, taken down in 1770, and is surrounded by a park."

 Important Dates for the Lidston family

-Another 243 words (17 lines of text) covering the years 1200, 1296, 1555, 1534, 1638, 1712, 1791, 1840, 1597, 1668, 1639, 1712, 1658, 1718, 1705, 1707, 1707 and 1715 are included under the topic Early Lidston History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Lidston research.
+Another 122 words (9 lines of text) covering the years 1200, 1296, 1555, 1534, 1638, 1712, 1791, 1840, 1597, 1668, 1639, 1712, 1658, 1718, 1705, 1707, 1707 and 1715 are included under the topic Early Lidston History in all our PDF Extended History products and printed products wherever possible.

 Lidston Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Lidston include Lister, Litster, Lidster and others.

 Early Notables of the Lidston family (pre 1700)

 Notables of this surname at this time include: Michael Lister, High Sheriff of Herefordshire in 1534; Sir Martin Lister (c.
 1638-1712), English naturalist and physician, eponym of the Dorsa Lister ridge on the Moon; Anne Lister (1791-1840) was a well-off Yorkshire landowner, diarist and traveler; Thomas Lister (1597-1668), English Colonel in the Parliamentary army during the...

 Another 56 words (4 lines of text) are included under the topic Early Lidston Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Lidston family to Ireland
+Migration of the Lidston family

 Searching for a better life, many English families migrated to British colonies.
 Unfortunately, the majority of them traveled under extremely harsh conditions: overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the ocean.
 For those families that arrived safely, modest prosperity was attainable, and many went on to make invaluable contributions to the development of the cultures of the new colonies.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Lidston or a variant listed above: Thomas Lister, who settled in Virginia in 1635; Mary Lister settled in Barbados in 1680 with her servants; Elizabeth Lister arrived in New York State in 1811..